Wolf480pl/pyFidget/README.md

 A widget of Fidget from [Dust:AET] flying on top of your desktop.

-Written in Python 2, with pygtk and pycairo
+Written in Python 2, with pygtk and pycairo.

+Designed so that it's easy to adapt for other animations and add support for other graphic libraries.

 ## Screenshot